 Boyle County Schools is continually building and improving educational services to meet the diverse needs of students identified with disabilities.
 Our highly qualified special education staff believes in removing as many obstacles as possible for our students so that they can be successful in the classroom.
-Our approach is tailored to the individual needs of each student between the ages of 3 and 21 in our district that are identified with a disability.
-Accommodations are made in accordance with state laws as well as Boyle County policies and procedures.
+Our approach is tailored to the individual needs of each student between the ages of 3 and 21 in the District who are identified with a disability.
+Accommodations are made in accordance with state laws, as well as Boyle County policies and procedures.

-We value parents and guardians in our district that are advocates for their children.
+We value parents and guardians in the District who are advocates for their children.
 Parent input is a valuable tool that is used in creating an individualized learning plan for a student.
 Parents are also invited to contact school or district special education personnel if they feel that there is an issue that needs to be addressed to better meet the needs of their child.

 Director of Special Education